How Debt Forgiveness Really Works

 If a credit card issuer believes that borrowers have no means to pay the outstanding balance or that they may file for bankruptcy, they may accept a settlement offer and forgive the remaining debt.

-With debt settlement, a portion of your debt can be forgiven, and you may be able to save up to 50% of your debt before fees.
+With debt mediation or debt settlement, a portion of your debt can be forgiven, and you may be able to save up to 50% of your debt before fees.

 Filing for chapter 7 bankruptcy is another way of resolving your unsecured debts, such as credit card balances.